puppetlabs/puppetlabs-websphere_application_server/README.md

 ##### `repository`

 The full path to the installation repository file to install IHS from.
 This should point to the location that the IBM package is extracted to.

 When extracting an IBM package, a `repository.config` is provided in the base directory.

 Example: `/mnt/myorg/ihs/repository.config`

 This parameter is required unless a response file is provided.
 If a response file is provided, it should contain repository information.

 ##### `response_file`

 Specifies the full path to a response file to use for installation.
-It is the user's responsibility to have a response file created and available for installation.
+The response file must already be created and available for installation.

-Typically, a response file will include, at a minimum, a package name, version, target, and repository information.
+Typically, a response file includes, at a minimum, a package name, version, target, and repository information.

 This is optional.
-However, refer to the `target`, `package`, `version`, and `repository` parameters.
+However, if a response file is not provided, the `target`, `package`, `version`, and `repository` parameters must be set.

 ##### `install_options`

-Specifies options that will be _appended_ to the base set of options.
+Specifies options to be _appended_ to the base set of options.

-When using a response file, the base options are:
+When using a response file, the base options are: `input /path/to/response/file`.
-`input /path/to/response/file`

 When not using a response file, the base set of options are:
-`install ${package}_${version} -repositories ${repository} -installationDirectory ${target} -acceptLicense`
+`install ${package}_${version} -repositories ${repository} -installationDirectory ${target} -acceptLicense`.

 ##### `imcl_path`

 The full path to the `imcl` tool provided by the IBM Installation Manager.

-The IBM default is `/opt/IBM/InstallationManager/eclipse/tools/imcl`
+The IBM default is `/opt/IBM/InstallationManager/eclipse/tools/imcl`.

 This will attempt to be auto-discovered by the `ibm_pkg` provider, which parses IBM's data file in `/var/ibm` to determine where InstallationManager is installed.

-You can probably leave this blank unless `imcl` was not auto discovered.
+You can leave this blank unless `imcl` was not auto discovered.

 ##### `manage_user`

 Boolean.
-Specifies whether this _instance_ should manage the user specififed by the `user` parameter.
+Specifies whether this _instance_ should manage the user specified by the `user` parameter.

 Defaults to `false`.

 A typical use-case would be to specify the user via the base class `websphere` and let it manage it.

 If this particular instance of WebSphere needs a different user, you may do so here.

 ##### `manage_group`

 Boolean.
-Specifies whether this _instance_ should manage the group specififed by the `group` parameter.
+Specifies whether this _instance_ should manage the group specified by the `group` parameter.

 Defaults to `false`.

 A typical use-case would be to specify the group via the base class `websphere` and let it manage it.

 If this particular instance of WebSphere needs a different group, you may do so here.

 ##### `user`

-Specifies the user that should "own" this instance of IHS.
+Specifies the user that should own this instance of IHS.

 Defaults to `$::websphere_application_server::user`, referring to whatever user was provided when declaring the base `websphere` class.

 ##### `group`

-Specifies the group that should "own" this instance of IHS.
+Specifies the group that should own this instance of IHS.

 Defaults to `$::websphere_application_server::group`, referring to whatever group was provided when declaring the base `websphere` class.

 ##### `user_home`

 Specifies the home directory for the `user`.
 This is only relevant if you're managing the user _with this instance_ (e.g. not via the base class).
+So if
-So if `manage_user` is `true`, this is relevant.
+`manage_user` is `true`, this is relevant.

 Defaults to `$target`